nmdp-bioinformatics/gfe-db/README.md

 ### Resources
 The following resources are required to deploy the application depending on the chosen configuration.
-* Route53 domain, hosted zone, and A record
+* Route53 domain, hosted zone, and A record (for public deployments)
 * VPC & Public Subnet (if using external VPC)
 * VPC, Public Subnet & Private Subnet (if using external VPC and private subnet)
-* Bitnami Neo4j AMI subscription and AMI ID

 ## Quick Start
 These list outline the basic steps for deployments.
 For more details please see the following sections.